Welcome To UUC!

 At University Unitarian Church (UUC) there are many ways to find yourself—and we can help you make the connections for finding others, too.

 Ease in slowly, or jump in from the start.
 You can attend a Sunday service, meet up with others to work for justice, join one of our choirs, or care for people in need.
-Try out one of our Sunday Welcoming teams, one of the best ways to meet the UUC community within a role that fits your personality.
+Try out our Sunday Welcoming Team, one of the best ways to meet the UUC community within a role that fits your personality.
+Maybe you are new to Seattle and need some pointers to social connections at UUC.
+Or perhaps you just need a listening ear and caring companionship for a while, if life has taken a turn.
+We'd be honored to help you find your way here.

+Dozens of small groups offer space for your identity and interests.
+Maybe you're drawn to a quiet, contemplative experience or spiritual discovery.
+Or perhaps you'd love to join a lively conversation, try something creative, or explore a learning opportunity.
+You might be looking for mutual support in your experience as BIPOC, young adult, male, female or non-binary.
+Could be you'd like to find activists who share your passion and commitment to equity and anti-racism, climate action, or homelessness ministries.
 Like books?
 Party person?
 Take photographs as a hobby?
 We have ideas for you!

-Dozens of small groups offer space for your identity and interests.
-Maybe you're drawn to a quiet, contemplative experience or spiritual discovery.
-Needing a listening ear and companionship when life has taken a turn.
-Or perhaps you'd love to join a lively conversation, find fellow gamers, try something creative, or explore a learning opportunity.
-Hoping for mutual support in your experience as BIPOC, young adult, male, female, parent of young children or teens, elder or getting there.
-Seeking activists who share your passion and commitment to equity, anti-racism, climate action, economic justice.
-New to Seattle?
-We can help you find your way here.

 We Welcome Your Curiosity